DeveloperTharan/DeveloperTharan/README.md

 <h3 align="left">Glade to see you here!</h3>

 ###
-<p align="left">I am a full-stack software engineer and Trader.
+<p align="left">I am a full-stack software developer and Trader.
 I love programming, finance and traveling.</p>

 <p align="left">As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.</p>